Stencyl/stencylpedia/chapter-12/ads.md

 #### What version of the AdMob SDK is used?
 As of late 2016, we're using v9.4 of Google play Services Library (SDK)

+## Tips

+#### Avoid covering up the screen
+When ads are displayed, they will cover up a small part of the screen.
+You should avoid displaying crucial game elements under an ad, such as HUD elements.

+The **height of mobile ad** block (under Game > Mobile) provides the height, so you can lay your game out accordingly.